 The dividend income in excess of Rs 10 lakh would be chargeable at the rate of 10% for individuals, Hindu Undivided Family or partnership firms, and private trusts.

-When a parent company receives a dividend from its subsidiary company (given that both should be domestic companies), then when the holding company distributes a dividend, amount of dividend liable for DDT will be equal to:
+When a parent company receives a dividend from its subsidiary company (given that both should be domestic companies), then when the holding company distributes a dividend, the amount of dividend liable for DDT will be equal to:

 (*subject to certain conditions)